zknapekova/42-dining-philosophers/README.md

 times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.

-Example for running the first part:
+Example for compiling and running the first part:
 ```
 cd philo
+make
 ./philo 2 800 200 200 4
 ```
-Example for running the second part:
+Example for compiling and running the bonus part:
 ```
 cd philo_bonus
+make
 ./philo_bonus 2 800 200 200 4
 ```